dhis2/training-docs/content/tracker_config/tg_programrules.md

 ![](Images/pr/image3.png)

-**Create the program rule**
+And

 ![](Images/pr/image37.png)

+**Create a Program Rule**
+Hide pregnant if sex is less than 18 and sex is Male

+Enter the program rule details.

 In the expression, we are using numbers.
 There are no quotes needed around the number.
-We will also hide the value if parity is blank.
+We will also hide the pregnant if sex is Male.

 ![](Images/pr/image39.png)